• Skip to primary navigation

 Notes

-*To reduce cook time: Use canned or precooked Slow Cooked Black-Eyed Peas in this recipe - about 2 C. The cook time can be reduced by about 40 minutes!
-After cooking the veggies and spices and adding only 1 C of water, stir in the cooked black eyed peas then continue with the recipe.
+*To reduce cook time: Use drained and rinsed canned or precooked Slow Cooked Black-Eyed Peas in this recipe – about 2 cups.
+The recipe cook time can be reduced by about 40 minutes.
+After cooking the veggies and spices and adding only 1 cup of water, stir in the cooked black eyed peas then continue with the recipe.

 Fresh or Frozen Okra?
 Use fresh or frozen okra in this recipe.
 If using frozen, be sure to sort out the tough ends and discard them.